lorieide/microsoft-graph-docs/concepts/data-connect-skills-finder-template.md

 The application's search rules are highly customizable, allowing users to tailor configurations regarding data sources, filters, and search criteria, to best suit their needs.

+## GitHub tutorial

+The [Skills Finder and Talent Alignment GitHub resources](https://github.com/microsoftgraph/dataconnect-solutions/tree/main/solutions/projectstaffing) helps organizations build the best suited teams for projects, by identifying employees who are available and have the best set of skills for a project, as well as the most relevant set of potential skills.

 ## Key use cases
 - Locate subject matter expertise to form teams with the right mix of skills and availability.
 - Enrich Human Resources (HR) data with Microsoft 365 to get insights about skill, capability level, and talent portfolio.